cloud-gov/product/StoryLifecycle.md

 ---
 # Story lifecycle

+Stories are tracked on the collections of the squad that has taken responsibility for them, or in an icebox or under a future Feature as warranted.

 Stories progress through these columns (although there is some variation from squad to squad):

 - Triage (where reported issues, and newly-identified stories appear)